 Growing up, my family made a few trips to Mexico, mainly to Mexico City, where our relatives lived.
-This meant we never really got the chance to explore other parts of the country.
-So, when my cousin got married last month in Merida on the western side of the Yucatan Peninsula, we were excited to have an opportunity to not only visit with family but to also get to know a new part of Mexico.
+This meant we never got to explore other parts of the country.
+So, when my cousin got married last month in Merida on the western side of the Yucatan Peninsula, we were excited to have an opportunity to not only visit with family but also to get to know a new part of Mexico.

 Photo by Second-Half Travel

 When most people think of the Yucatan Peninsula, they think of Cancun and Riviera Maya, the most popular tourist destinations.
 However, if you’re looking to get away from the touristy and the tacky, head west.
 The state of Yucatan offers much of the same attractions, but with a much slower pace.
 Think more eco-tourism and Mayan ruins, less obnoxious tourists getting ruined.

 Merida, the state capital, is full of a good mixture of locals and tourists and its currently having its moment in the sun.
 On weekend nights, the downtown is packed with people of all ages enjoying a cool evening out after a hot day.
 Overall, it’s a beautiful, safe, and friendly city where you can eat a ton of great food, practice your dance moves, and have a great base to explore the Yucatan from.